DevLaukey/Company_webisite/content/pricing.md

     link: "/contact"

 call_to_action:
-  title: Need a larger plan?
+  title: Need a custom plan?
   content: If you need a software solution that is not listed above, kindly send us a message.
   image: '/images/cta.svg'
   button: